90 cm x 60 cm, oil paints on board.

 While working at the tree, I have met and seen many tourists from all over the world stop at the tree and take photographs of it.
 Common reactions to the tree are for people to want to climb in it, and to be photographed next to it.
 It is certainly a mighty organism, looking very healthy and strong, and growing in a prominent spot.

-I first encountered this tree about 35 years ago in 1983, soon after moving to Adelaide, and I spent considerable time then doing some serious drawings of it.
+I first encountered this tree about 38 years ago in 1983, soon after moving to Adelaide, and I spent considerable time then doing some serious drawings of it.
 At that time it would have been about 105 -110 years old.
-After that span of 35 years, there seemed to have been very little change in the character of the forms of the tree.
+After the span of another 38 years since 1983, there seemed to have been very little change in the character of the forms of the tree.
 The tree seems to be going through a very stable time in its life.

 I realised when I first came across the tree in 1983 that it was an excellent place to be at, but now I am seeing just how special that one tree is.
 It is a huge tree, with branching very close to the ground.
 Most people can easily get amongst its massive boughs and the spaces between them.
 That is something very unusual in itself.
 But the tree also has a vast network of twisting buttress roots sitting up from the ground that makes it feel like an inviting playground.
 Being close to the tree means being in a changed environment; heavily darkened by the thick canopy of rubbery leaves, surrounded by many active birds with tropical calls in the canopy, amongst pleasant earthy smells of rotting figs and decaying leaves, and an atmosphere where my senses seem to be heightened (there are masses of interesting details everywhere I look).